polterguy/magic.endpoint/README.md

 # magic.endpoint - How Hyperlambda endpoints are resolved

-magic.endpoint is a dynamic endpoint URL controller, allowing you to declare endpoints that are dynamically resolved using your `IHttpExecutorAsync` service implementation.
-The default implementation of this interface, is the class called `HttpExecutorAsync`, and the rest of this file will be focused on documenting this implementation, since it is the default service implementation for magic.endpoint.

-Technically, you
-could exchange this with your own implementation if you wish, completely changing the behaviour of the library if you wish to for instance resolve endpoints to Python, Ruby, or any other dynamic programming language implementation, and you have some means to execute such code from within a .Net 8 environment - But that's an exercise we will not go through in this document.
+magic.endpoint is your dynamic endpoint URL controller responsible for handling all HTTP requests.
+It has two implementations.
+Which implementation is being used depends upon the URL you specify.

+* `HttpApiExecutorAsync` - Resolves everything starting out with _"magic/"_ and is your primary API URL resolver
+* `HttpFileExecutorAsync` - Resolving everything else and is your document and HTML resolver

+## API URLs

-The resolver will be invoked for all relative URLs starting with _"magic/"_, for the following verbs.
+The `HttpApiExecutorAsync` resolver will be invoked for all relative URLs starting with _"magic/"_, for the following verbs.

 * `GET`
 * `POST`